iifl-logo

 Internal Audit is conducted periodically and the internal auditor monitors and evaluates the efficiency and adequacy of internal control system including internal financial control in the Company.

-During the year under review, the Internal Audit Reports were placed quarterly for review by the Audit Committee of the Company and there after the same were referred to the board for its approval and taking on record and necessary actions were taken thereon.
+During the year under review, the Internal Audit Report were placed quarterly for review by the Audit Committee of the Company and there after the same were referred to the board for its approval and taking on record and necessary actions were taken thereon.
 The Internal Auditor has carried out its functions as per the scope of work assigned.

 Annual Secretarial Compliance Audit:

-The requirement of Annual Secretarial Compliance Audit as mentioned in Regulation 24A of SEBI Listing Regulations, read with SEBI Circular No. CIR/CFD/CMD1/27/2019 dated February 08, 2019 was not applicable to the Company during the year under review.
+Listing Regulations, read with SEBI Circular No. CIR/CFD/CMD1/27/2019 dated February 08, 2019 was not applicable to the Company during the financial year under review.

 Annual Return:

-Pursuant to the provisions of Section 92(3) and 134(3)(a) of the Act and Rule 12(1) of the Companies (Management and Administration) Rules, 2014, the Annual Return of the Company for the year ended March 31, 2024 is available on the
+Pursuant to the provisions of Section 92(3) and 134(3)(a) of the Act and Rule 12(1) of the Companies (Management and Administration) Rules, 2014, the Annual Return of the Company for the Financial Year ended March 31, 2025 is available on the Companys website at: http://kkalpanaplastick.com/agm/ and may be accessed there at.

 Disclosures under Sexual Harassment of Women at Workplace (Prevention, Prohibition & Redressal) Act, 2013: